TadDiDio/Scene-Service/Packages/com.radtad2.sceneservice/README.md

 1. Open the scene map settings on the toolbar from Tools -> Scene Map Settings.
 2. Create and assign a scene map in the settings window.
 You can create a new one by right clicking in the assets folder and selecting Create -> Scene Map
 3. Fill out the scene map.
 You may directly edit the asset but the scene map settings window is convenient because it is accessible without finding the asset in your project structure.
 See below for an explanation of the scene map.
 4. In code, all scene requests should go through an ISceneController object.
-You can get a scene controller by using `SceneService.BuildSceneController()`, however, you should only ever create one of these and just distribute it to any module that needs it.
+You can get a scene controller by using `Scenes.BuildSceneController()`, however, you should only ever create one of these and just distribute it to any module that needs it.
 Dependency injection is the intent rather than a singleton like Unity's `SceneManager` class.
 5. You can now use this object to swap between scene groups defined in the scene map, add and remove extra scenes, and even inject custom managers when you need to define how scenes should be loaded like in the case of some multiplayer packages.

 ## Scene Map